Primary tabs

 Thesis / Dissertation

 The dissertation is an extended piece of independent, original research.
 Students work with their supervisor to formulate a dissertation project, carry out research and write it up.
 The topic of the dissertation has to be approved by the Faculty Degree Committee.
-The dissertation has a maximum limit of 15,000 words (exclusive of tables, figures, footnotes, bibliography, and appendices) and is due at the end of August; it counts for 50 per cent of the student’s final mark.
+The dissertation has a maximum limit of 15,000 words (exclusive of tables, figures, footnotes, bibliography, and appendices) and is due at the end of July; it counts for 50% of the student’s final mark.

 Essays